artefactual/atom-docs/user-manual/import-export/csv-import.rst

 ..
 TIP::

-   There is no way to set the ``--source-name`` during an import conducted via the :term`user interface`.
+   There is no way to set the ``--source-name`` during an import conducted via the :term:`user interface`.
 Instead, the file name of the import is used as the source name value by default.

-   You can always check what source name was used for records created via an import by entering into :term:`edit mode` and navigating to the Administration :term:` area <information area>` of the :term:`edit page` - the source name used will be diplayed there:
+   You can always check what source name was used for records created via an import by entering into :term:`edit mode` and navigating to the Administration :term:`area <information area>` of the :term:`edit page` - the source name used will be diplayed there:

    .. image:: images/source-name-ui.*